ODarvish/Assignment1/ASSIGNMENT_FEEDBACK.md

 3 separate pages: ✅

-A header with a page title on every page: ✅ ❌
+A header with a page title on every page: ✅
-Google's SEO algorithim expects one and only one unique h1 on each page.
-You have 2 h1s on each page - I suggest changing "My website" to an h2 or similar

-A navigational menu every page with links to the other pages: ❌ The links are broken
+A navigational menu every page with links to the other pages: ✅

 Contact form:
     Email: ✅